jsbattig/py-winmail-opener/memory-bank/progress.md

 - [ ] Add support for more attachment types
 - [ ] Improve error handling for malformed winmail.dat files
 - [ ] Monitor GitHub Actions workflows to ensure they work correctly for future releases
-- [ ] Consider adding additional safeguards to CI/CD processes to prevent breaking changes
+- [ ] Continue refining CI/CD processes with additional self-healing capabilities
+- [ ] Document the Homebrew update process and formula structure for future maintenance